MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/mobility-grasp.md

 * Activities that require a firm grasp on an object (such as plugging in and pulling out a cord)​
 * Devices that are heavy​
 * Devices that are sleek or slippery​
-* Environments that do not support traditional device use (such as a couch, a bed, or public transit)​
+* Environments that don't support traditional device use (such as a couch, a bed, or public transit)​

 ## Facilitators